Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 The plot above shows which pollutant is the primary contributor to poor air quality per day (which of the 5 has the highest AQI), from 1980 to 2018.

-Sulfur dioxide was the dominant pollutant from 1980 to 1995, at which point SO2 was greatly reduced and ozone surged.
-Today ozone is the biggeset contributor to poor air quality, and PM2.5 has also had a concerning rise since 2000.
+Sulfur dioxide was the dominant pollutant from 1980 to 1995, at which point it was greatly reduced while ozone surged.
+Today ozone is the biggeset contributor to poor air quality in the valley.
+PM2.5 has also had a concerning rise since 2000.

+Some thoughts we might be sharing:
-What causes these pollutants?
-How harmful are they?
-Why are they increasing?
-How can we reduce air pollution in the valley?
+ - What causes these pollutants?
+ - How harmful are they?
+ - Why are they increasing?
+ - How can we reduce air pollution in the valley?

  **Discussion**:

-1) What causes these pollutants?
-Ozone is a

-2) How harmful are they?

-3) Why are they increasing?
-Population increase in the valley doesn't help.
-Requires more energy, more cars, more infrastructure.

-4) How can we reduce air pollution in the valley?
+ (coming soon)
+ 03 Mar 2020

 **Conclusion**:

-discuss most promising ways to improve air quality

-if you coach youth sports, you consider canceling practice if the AQI goes above 100.

-To help raise public awareness of air quality, I think placing air quality monitors at street level downtown and having live, color-coded displays announcing current AQI (and perhaps a 7-day plotted history) could be of use.
-Something near Pioneer Park could attract a lot of eyeballs.
-Having a Tesla sales booth stationed next to it while the Farmer's market is going on might result in a few sales..
+(coming soon)
+03 Mar 2020

 **Future work**:

-Interactive plot.

-If you're reading this, I'm not finished yet!
-(01 Mar 2020)
+The original dataframe I made for this post contains AQI data for all counties across the U.S. from 1980 to 2018.
+In order to make this relevant for more people, I'd like to make an interactive plot using bokeh or plotly so users can select their state and county and get direct access to the plots I found useful in quantifying Salt Lake City's air quality.
+This could help communities diagnose the quality of their air at an AQI level, then look specifically at which primary sources of pollution are at fault.

+In addition, I found I really knew very little about how air quality is measured and communicated. (creating monitors in downtown SLC in high foot traffic areas to display live air quality and pollutant mix to directly communicate air quality, and bring some clarity to the fact that we are just like my household fish.
+Fortunately, we don't have to rely on others to improve our situation.